nasa/cumulus-orca/tasks/db_deploy/API.md

 **Returns**:

-- `(sqlalchemy.sql.element.TextClause)` - SQL for creating reconcile_phantom_report table.
+  SQL for creating reconcile_phantom_report table.

 <a name="migrations/migrate_versions_5_to_6/migrate"></a>
 # migrations/migrate\_versions\_5\_to\_6/migrate

 Name: migrate.py

-Description: Migrates the ORCA schema from version 4 to version 5.
+Description: Migrates the ORCA schema from version 5 to version 6.

 <a name="migrations/migrate_versions_5_to_6/migrate.migrate_versions_5_to_6"></a>
 #### migrate\_versions\_5\_to\_6